aapteforhire/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 7. What is the runtime complexity of your optimized code in `names.py`?

+O(1) in the solution that uses sets that utilize hash tables

 8. What is the space complexity of your optimized code in `names.py`?

+O(n) in the solution that uses sets that utilize hash tables